How to Make Money with a Low-Traffic Blog (7 Real Ways I Earn Consistently)

 This blog is still small — but it’s mighty, and it’s growing fast.

-And if I can rebuild from thirty monthly views (💀), you can absolutely build something profitable too.
+And if I can grow from thirty monthly views (💀) to five thousand in just a few months, and still monetize it, you can absolutely build something profitable too.

 Choose one monetization method.